Morocco

 t-mr222MR 222t-mr222aMR 222

-50 colonial postcards of Marakech.
+50 colonial postcards of Marrakesh.
 Colonail, local arab and architecture interest.
 In 1907, Dr. Mauchamp, a French doctor, was murdered in Marrakesh, suspected of spying for his country.
 France used the event as a pretext for war and on 30 March 1912, the French Protectorate in Morocco was established.
 After the Battle of Sidi Bou Othman, which saw the victory of the French Mangin column over the al-Hiba forces in September 1912, the French seized Marrakesh.
 The conquest was facilitated by the rallying of the Imzwarn tribes and their leaders from the powerful Glaoui family, leading to a massacre of Marrakesh citizens in the resulting turmoil.
 B

 Price: $2000.00